DVDAGames/dnd-homebrew/Adventures/Red Hand the Devourer/Red Hand the Devourer.md

 The inn is simple and somewhat quaint, but good enough for a weary traveler to spend a night.
 Its main room has a high ceiling with a large, open fireplace in the center of the room, presumably this is where it gets its name.
 There is a bar of simple, unvarnished wood in the back corner.
 It's dinged and scratched in many places.
 You can see where some pieces of wood were pried away and recently replaced with new, unmarred planks.
 There are a few other travelers sitting at tables eating and drinking.
 Those that traveled alone tend to sit alone and those that traveled together tend to sit together.
 This isn't a place for making new friends.

-Grisel, the inkeeper, is behind the bar, while her brother Ranulf moves between tables clearing empty plates and glasses and taking orders.
+Grisel, the innkeeper, is behind the bar, while her brother Ranulf moves between tables clearing empty plates and glasses and taking orders.
 Every so often he'll take a load through the door behind Grisel to the kitchen and come back out with some small plate of food to drop off at another table.

 #### Grisel